HermSidhu/lighthouse-web-notes/README.md

 ###### This is an H6 header (smallest)
 ## Summary

+### Adding Links
-This repository contains all of the notes taken by Herm for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Herm](https://github.com/HermSidhu) for the Lighthouse Labs Web Development Bootcamp.